samoyed-health-foundation/website/site/content/diseases/retinal-dysplasia-folds.md

 less activity, and possibly timid or fearful.
 An eye examination by an ophthalmologist should be performed.

+The skeletal malformations in RD/OSD2 are recognized by observation.

 ## Causes

 The cause of retinal dysplasia in most dogs is genetic in origin and a